-Sister Mary Diane McMeekin, formerly known as Sister Robert Lorraine McMeekin, died on Friday, August 10, 2018, at the Dominican Life Center in Adrian, Michigan.
-She was 77 years of age and in the 58th year of her religious profession in the Adrian Dominican Congregation.
+Sister Ellen Murphy, formerly known as Sister Marie Aquino Murphy, died on Thursday, April 11, 2019, at the Dominican Life Center in Adrian, Michigan.
+She was 82 years of age and in the 64th year of her religious profession in the Adrian Dominican Congregation.

-Welcome of Sister Diane will be on Monday, August 13, 2018, at 6:00 p.m. in the Dominican Life Center lobby; the Wake will follow from 6:15 to 7:00 p.m. in the Rose Room.
+Welcome of Sister Ellen will be on Tuesday, April 16, 2019, at 6:00 p.m. in the Dominican Life Center lobby; the Wake will follow from 6:15 to 7:00 p.m. in the Rose Room.
 The Reception of the Body and Vigil Prayer will be at 7:00 p.m. in St. Catherine Chapel.
-The Funeral Mass will be offered in St. Catherine Chapel on Tuesday, August 14, 2018, at 10:30 a.m.
-Both the Vigil Prayer and the Funeral Mass will be live streamed.
+The Mass of Christian Burial will be offered in St. Catherine Chapel on Wednesday, April 17, 2019, at 10:30 a.m.
+Both the Vigil Prayer and the Funeral will be live streamed.
 The Rite of Committal will be in the Congregation cemetery.

 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.
 Funeral arrangements are being handled by Anderson-Marry Funeral Home, Adrian.

 Left: Sister Ellen Murphy with her parents